 From Boise, take Hwy 55 north to McCall.
 The scenic drive winds along steep mountainsides and follows the course of the Payette River.
 It’s about 2.5 hours, just enough time to share some epic playlists and great conversations.

-After you arrive in McCall, stroll the streets for a while.
+After you arrive, stroll the streets for a while.
 Explore the antique shops, boutiques, cafes and art galleries nestled along the shores of Lake Payette.

 Local’s Tip: Order a giant ice cream cone at Ice Cream Alley.
 Our recommendation?
 Treat yourself to a bright purple scoop of huckleberry ice cream.